giacomo-monni/Smart-Plant/SmartPlantNode/NODE.md

   - Low environmental humidity
     - if it's under the environmental humidity threshold, it waters slightly more

+- Recognizes if it has irrigated the plant and if a **Water Excess** occurred
+  - it measures once again the new soil moisture after a certain time for waiting for the water to soak in;
+    if this new soil moisture measurement is greater than the first one, the irrigation occurred
+  - if the new soil moisture measurement is greater than the maximum soil moisture threshold, it means that a water excess occurred

+- **Weather Forecast**
+  - uses a "will_rain" parameter (only if the plant is outdoors), and if it is going to rain in the next hours, it will not irrigate the plant

 - **Data sent to the Server**
   - sensors data sent to the server